 Students who apply for housing normally share a dorm room with one or two other students.
 There is a shared bathroom between two dorm rooms.
 Each bathroom is relatively large, containing bathroom facilities that include showers.

 There is also limited married student housing.
 Students who are accompanied by family members (spouse and children) have found housing in and around the seminary campus.
-While Tyndale does not provide housing for families, we can assist you with this task.
+While Tyndale does not provide housing for families, we may be able to assist you with this task.